vercel/server-components-notes-demo/README.md

 This demo is built for showing what features that Server Components provide and what the application structure might look like. **It's not ready for production adoption, or performance benchmarks** as the underlying APIs are not stable and might change and be improved in the future.

-## Development
+## Technical Details

-This application uses Redis to store the data, and GitHub's OAuth API for authentication.
+This Next.js application uses React 18 (RC build), with `runtime` set to `'nodejs'` and feature flag `serverComponents` enabled.
+You can check out [next.config.js](https://github.com/vercel/next-server-components/blob/3dac46c5b5e3e2986bfb28e04d070b229932abbb/next.config.js#L3-L5) for more details.
+It also uses Redis to store the data, and GitHub's OAuth API for authentication.
 To develop it locally or host it, please follow these instructions:

-### Environment Variables
+### Preparation

 These environment variables are required to start this application (you can create a `.env` file for Next.js to use):